waltervanheuven/auto-alt-text/README.md

 python source/auto_alt_text.py pptx/test1.pptx --model llava --prompt "Describe in simple words using maximal 125 characters"
 ```

-## Edit generated alt text and apply to Powerpoint file
+## Edit generated alt texts and apply to Powerpoint file

 The generated alt texts are saved to a text file so that these it can be edited.
 You can apply the edited alt texts in the file to the powerpoint file using the option `--replace`.
 The Powerpoint file is saved as `<filename>_alt_text.pptx`.